Ranking and Reviewing the Flavors of the Barebells Vegan Protein Bar Line

 Flavor Tier List

 On the inside, this has a white, brownish-orange filling with a few tiny peanut pieces, and right above that, a very thin layer of gooey caramel.
-This top layer of caramel does provide a nice, soft contrast when you bite in, eventually leading to that more solid filling and peanut pieces.
+This top layer of caramel provides a nice, soft contrast when you bite in, eventually leading to the more solid filling and peanut pieces.

-Needless to say, Caramel Peanut tastes like the least artificial flavor here.
+Needless to say, Caramel Peanut tastes like one of the lesser artificial flavors here.
 There’s an equal part caramel and peanut, and overall, the bar is quite sweet.
-Still, while I did say it’s the least artificial here, both caramel and peanut don’t necessarily taste very authentic because there are still clear traces of a bitter, stevia-like flavor; it’s just not as prominent as the others on this list.
+Still, while I did say it’s the least artificial here, both caramel and peanut don’t necessarily taste very authentic because there are still clear traces of a bitter, stevia-like flavor; it’s just not as prominent as a few of the others on this list, like Caramel Chocolate Chip and Fudge Brownie.
 So, for that sole purpose, this ranks higher.

 On the inside, it’s a darkish orange filling with a top layer of goo and some chocolate chip pieces spread throughout.